Category: State Park

 Guys…this park…

 There are three lakes that make up this park.
 There’s a beach on one of them with a swimming area.
-I’m not sure I would swim there…there are gator signs around, but there’s also a great playground and picnic area.
+I’m not sure I would swim there…there are gator signs all over the place, but there’s also a great playground and picnic area.

 There are docks that you can fish off of.
 We walked to this one often.
 There are stairs that lead down into the water, but again…gators.

 We found an awesome pizza place right down the road.
-Littlest told you all about it in his last Pizza Street post.
+Nicholas told you all about it in his last Pizza Street post.
 If you missed it go check it out here.

 We didn’t really do much the week we were there.
-Hung around the lake, had pizza, and stopped by an RV Dealer to check out what was new.
+It’s rare that we have a week to just relax.
+We hung out around the lake, had pizza, and stopped by an RV Dealer to check out what was new.
 We’re not in the market for a new RV, we just like to keep up on all the changes.

 Seriously Guys…if you’re in the Orlando area for any reason check out Lake Louisa State Park.
 We will definitely stay there again!